codedge/statamic-magiclink/README.md

 A Statamic V3 addon to provide the option to login into the Control Panel or Statamic [Protected Content](https://statamic.dev/protecting-content) feature without using a password, instead use a magic link which is sent by email.

+**Features**
+* Login to Control Panel with magic links
+* Login to protected content with custom password form with magic links
+* Display issued magic links in Control Panel
+* Permission scheme for display links and settings in Control Panel

 # Installation

 Run the following the pull in the package with composer: